-Boulder-based firm BSW Wealth Partners, LLC says that most of its clients are individuals, families, trusts, estates, not-for-profit organizations and business.
+Most of Boulder-based BSW Wealth Partners' client base is made up of individuals with and without a high net worth, charitable organizations and retirement plans.
+The firm also states it works with families, trusts, estates, not-for-profit organizations and businesses.
 However, it does claim to have a few specialties.
 The firm particularly focuses on serving entrepreneurs, divorcees, medical professionals, impact investors and high-net-worth individuals.

 Clients of this firm will find many different financial planning services at their disposal.
 These are the firm’s most common services: